UniversalViewer/universalviewer/manual/EXECUTION.md

   1. Content type has changed - creates a new handler
   2. Content type is the same - calls `set()` on the Content Handler

-# 4. Content Handler & Extension
+# 4. Content Handler & Extension Creation

 Content Handlers *extend BaseContentHandler*